Dawn Whalls, MSW, RSW

 Matt Barnes, MSW, RSW

 Matt Barnes obtained his Bachelor of Honors Psychology degree (2008) from Wilfrid Laurier University and a Masters of Social Work degree (2011) from the University of Windsor.
 He is a registered member of the Ontario College of Social Workers and Social Service Workers as well as the Ontario Association of Social Workers.
-Additionally Matt is pursuing a certification in Eye Movement Desensitization and Reprocessing (EMDR) Therapy which is a psychotherapeutic approach to working with individuals who have suffered trauma and for those with PTSD and a variety of other mental health issues.
+Additionally Matt is pursuing a certification in Eye Movement Desensitization and Reprocessing (EMDR) Therapy.
+Matt's training and education also includes training in various crisis intervention models, Applied Suicide Intervention Skills Training (ASIST) Managing Aggressive Behaviours (UMAB, PMAB), Critical Incident Group Debriefing (CIGD), Gottman's Method, Emotion Focused Therapy Level 1 and EMDR Level 1 & 2.

 Matt provides individual, couples and family counselling to those located in Sarnia-Lambton and he also provides outreach counselling services to the Middlesex Community.
-He provides counselling to youth and adults affected by grief and loss, domestic violence, substance abuse, divorce, depression, anxiety, stress, neglect, physical/sexual/emotional abuse, trauma and a variety of cognitive, behavioral and social issues.
+He provides counselling to youth and adults affected by trauma, physical, sexual, emotional abuse, neglect, grief and loss, domestic violence, depression, anxiety, stress and a variety of cognitive, behavioral and social issues.

-Throughout Matt's career he has worked with a wide variety of clients including those with developmental and cognitive delays/disabilities, clients suffering from mental illness and mental health issues as well as individuals affected by abuse, trauma and addictions.
-Matt has worked with high-risk children and youth living in foster care and residential treatment and with youth who are involved in the criminal justice system in both Ontario and the Yukon Territory.
-Matt has most recently worked in the child welfare system and continues to do so on a part time basis.
+Throughout Matt's career he has worked with a wide variety of clients including those with developmental and cognitive delays/disabilities, clients suffering from mental illness and mental health issues as well as individuals affected by trauma, abuse and neglect.
+Matt has worked in child welfare and with high-risk children and youth living in foster care and residential treatment as well as with youth who are involved in the criminal justice system in both Ontario and the Yukon Territory.

-His experiences working at the Windsor/Essex Hospice and Yukon Hospice led to a passion for working with individuals at end of life and bereaved individuals who have experienced the loss of a loved one.
-Matt has completed a Certification in Bereavement, Grief and Loss with Children through the CACPT (Canadian Association for Child Play Therapy) and currently facilitates a weekly walking group for individuals experiencing symptoms of grief.
+His experiences working at the Windsor/Essex Hospice, Yukon Hospice and St. Joseph's Hospice in Sarnia have led to a passion for working with individuals at end of life and bereaved individuals who have experienced the loss of a loved one.
+Matt has completed a Certification in Bereavement, Grief and Loss with Children through the CACPT (Canadian Association for Child Play Therapy) and currently facilitates a weekly walking group for individuals experiencing a loss.

 Matt is passionate about alternative and complementary forms of therapy including exercise, outdoor recreation, art/music therapy, meditation, legacy work, play therapy and sensory-based activities.
 He is an advocate for ending violence against women and children and is involved in the Middlesex Rural Alliance to End Violence Against Women and Children in the Strathroy area.
 Through these experiences Matt has developed a keen interest in working with males and finding ways to engage men in making positive changes in their lives.